I really dislike the saying, "Abs are made in the kitchen."

 I think the top 5 CORE exercises are heavy squats, deadlifts, bent rows, carries, and sprints.

 Chris Bumstead listed this as his top ab exercise... enough said.
-This exercise is great because hanging from the bar is great on your shoulder and spine.
-When you raise your legs, really focus on that muscle-mind connection and focus on your lower abs.
+This exercise is great because hanging from the bar is beneficial for your shoulders and spine.
+When you raise your legs, focus on that muscle-mind connection and your lower abs.

 I like 3 sets of 15-20 reps.